-Committed to the 'search for civilisation' and as an advocate of nonviolence, he is the founder of the Chandos, on the committee for Uniting for Peace and a contributor to the All-Party Parliamentary Group on Democracy in Burma.
+Committed to the 'search for civilisation' and as an advocate of nonviolence, he is the founder of The Chandos; supporting causes that promote understanding and cooperation, on the committee for Uniting for Peace and a contributor to the All-Party Parliamentary Group on Democracy in Burma.

 He is author of the book 'Evolving the Spirit - From Democracy to Peace.', commended by Aung San Suu Kyi, the Nobel Peace Laureate, as meaning a great deal to her.
 He is also Chairman of the Brockley Festival of Ideas and a Founding Advocate of CIVIL-ISATION.

 He is currently undertaking research for a new book on civilisation; what it is, whether we have it & how you get it.